denten-books/plain-text/proposal.md

 construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 A close reading of the "home" folder, the default location of personal files on many systems, concludes with the discussion of media homes.
 Finally, I return to the theme of displacement, arguing for a mode of inhabitance within media that is uncanny or un-homed [*Unheimliche*], contrary to discourse that speaks in terms of "digital natives" and those who are "born digital."
-I build on Flusser's immigrant poetics to suggest a kind of information processing that necessitates a purposeful movement between the polarities of settlement and expatriation.
+I build on the immigrant poetics of Vilém Flusser and Viktor Shklovsky to suggest a kind of information processing that necessitates a purposeful movement between the polarities of familiarization and estrangement, settlement and expatriation.

 Contributions to Literature
 ---------------------------